Is your child frequently showing intense signs of fear during their sleep? Are you growing concerned it’s more than regular nightmares?

 4. Keep their bedroom tidy

 Toys laying around your child’s bed could be a danger if they can fall from the mattress.
-If you aren’t using a crib anymore, make sure there’s nothing harmful in the way if your toddler rolls out onto the floor during an episode.
+If you aren’t using a crib anymore, make sure there’s nothing harmful in the way if your child rolls out onto the floor during an episode.

 5. Document their sleep